MosesSupposes/Purescript-By-Example/text/chapter2.md

     :paste       paste        Enter multiple lines, terminated by ^D
 ```

-By pressing the Tab key, you should be able to see a list of all functions available in your own code, as well as any Bower dependencies and the Prelude modules.
+By pressing the Tab key, you should be able to see a list of all functions available in your own code, as well as any project dependencies and the Prelude modules.

 Start by importing the `Prelude` module: